FOLLOW US

 Political and economic situation

 Basic public services including health care and security, and the supply of electricity, water and fuel, have deteriorated in the last decade.
 Prolonged power cuts affect living conditions and cut mobile networks and internet.
-There are serious shortages of everyday essentials.
+There are sometimes shortages of some everyday essentials.
 Consider storing tinned food and water.

-Commercial flights to and from Venezuela remain very limited.
-Caracas International Airport is often affected during power failures, causing what few flights there are to be delayed or cancelled.
+Caracas International Airport is often affected during power failures, causing flights to be delayed or cancelled.
 Keep in close contact with your airline or travel agent to see if your flight is affected.
+Given the current situation you should allow extra time to travel to the airport.

 Crime